 Cultural differences can significantly affect multinational corporations’ decision-making processes.
 For example, a company may have an established policy of offering gifts or bribes to government officials in certain countries to secure business deals.

 However, such practices could be illegal or unethical in other countries where the company operates.
-Professionals must carefully consider their actions and weigh them against the cultural norms of each country where they conduct business.
+Professionals must carefully consider their actions and weigh them against the cultural norms of each country where they live or conduct business.

 Frequently Asked Questions